 - Oglesby-Snyder Grant for Equity and Cultural Diversity

 The Oglesby-Snyder Grant for Equity and Cultural Diversity is intended to stimulate and enhance efforts to apply sport psychology research to both advance a richer knowledge base and articulate a strong rationale for advocacy assuring that the values and benefits of sport are available to all on an equitable basis.
-Grants are available for up to $5,000.
+Grants are available for up to $5,000 and the total funds available in one year are $5,000.
 Deadline for submission of grant applications is April 1.
 (More Info)

 - Seed Grants